noise-lab/Coursera-SDN/assignments/simple_router_acl/README.md

 In this exercise, you will be extending the simple router P4 program -- provided in the base P4 repository -- with an access control list.
 In order to do this, you have to update the following aspects of the simple router program:
 * Add support for reading and parsing tcp fields
-* Add a new Match+Action table for access control
+* Add a new match+action table for access control
 * Update the control flow to perform access control using tcp's source and destination ports

 The following figures show the final parser and table flow graph for the simple router with acl. **The boxes in RED show what needs to be added.**